JetBrains/upsource-psi-agent-with-tools-docker/README.md

 # Upsource PSI Agent with tools

-This project contains a sample Dockerfile that declares extended Upsource PSI Agent docker image with additional tools used for source code processing.
+This project contains a sample Dockerfile that declares an extended Upsource PSI Agent docker image with additional tools used for source code processing.

 It is inherited from `jetbrains/upsource-psi-agent` and contains the following tools:
-- nodejs (latest stable v6.x),
+- Node.js (latest LTS v6.x),
-- yarn (latest stable)
+- Yarn (latest stable)
-- PHP5 (latest stable)
+- PHP 5 (latest stable)
-- Python 2.7.9 (it is a part of base image `openjdk:8`)
+- Python 2.7.9 (part of the `openjdk:8` base image)

 For building the image you need to perform the following:

 1. Choose version of base [jetbrains/upsource-psi-agent](https://hub.docker.com/r/jetbrains/upsource-psi-agent/tags/)
-(let it be referred as `<version>` below)
+(referred to as `<version>` below)

 2. `docker pull jetbrains/upsource-psi-agent:<version>`

-3. Replace `@VERSION@` in Dockerfile with an actual chosen `<version>` of base image [jetbrains/upsource-psi-agent](https://hub.docker.com/r/jetbrains/upsource-psi-agent/tags/)
+3. Replace `@VERSION@` in Dockerfile with the `<version>` of [jetbrains/upsource-psi-agent](https://hub.docker.com/r/jetbrains/upsource-psi-agent/tags/) base image you have chosen.

 4. Run the docker build command:
 `docker build -t upsource-psi-agent-with-tools:<version>`